DS-100/sp24-grad/gradproject.md

 ### Upcoming Deliverables:

-- **Group Formation + Research Proposal:** You will form a project group and submit a google form stating your research proposal.
+- **Group Formation + Research Proposal:** You will form a project group and submit a google form stating your intended topic and a brief implemenation plan.
 Please see [below](#group-formation--research-proposal) for more information.

 ### Future Deliverables (subject to change):